- Advertisement -spot_img

 There is a subtle but vital difference to appreciate relating to how you create a piece of really effective copy.

-There is a tried and tested format that you might want to follow when you are crafting your own press release.
+Here is a tried and tested format that you might want to follow when crafting your press release.

 The format is often referred to as the six W questions and it is designed to prompt you to provide the sort of information that should be included in your press release.